DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/axes.md

 # React Chart - Axes and Grid

-The axes and grid help the viewer read the visualized data: axes - by displaying series point arguments and values; grid - by connecting series points with axis values.
+The axes and grid improve the visualized data's readability: axes display series point arguments and values; the grid connects series points and axis values.

 ## Related Plugins